 Another trend that reflects the aforementioned Space Odyssey look leans toward industrial designs where black and white creates stark definition.
 These designs use technological advances to provide seamless functionality to produce smooth surfaces without the protrusion of handles or pulls.
 Cabinet design using hydraulics and “easy-close” doors that fold up, or drawers with buttons that enable one-push open.
+Sleek, industrial pendant lighting is another feature often seen in this theme along with exposed structural aspects and pipework.
 “We’re seeing a lot of younger clients interested in the industrial designs,” says Brian Holtz, co-owner of HT Home Design.

 Technology drives operations in these kitchens.
 Appliances are set flush with cabinets and smooth stovetops that feature touch-screen settings operated like today’s Smart Phone technology.
 Wireless keypads run everything from lighting to fans-even oven temperature and refrigerator settings can be wirelessly remote controlled via Smart Phone apps.